Treating the Burn Patient

 The autograft is removed with a tool called a dermatome, which actually slices an extremely thin layer of skin from the burned person’s body.
 This layer is .010 to .012 of an inch in thickness.

-The two types of autografts are ‘sheet’ and ‘mesh’.
+The two types of autografts are “sheet” and “mesh.”
 Sheet grafts are taken from an unburned area of the person’s body.
 The sheet graft contains no holes or stretching so it takes a larger donor site to cover the same amount of burned area.
-The advantage to sheet grafts is durability and less noticeable scarring.
+The advantage of sheet grafts is durability and less noticeable scarring.
 The disadvantage of sheet grafts is the possibility of loss due to fluid building up beneath the graft.

 Mesh grafts cover more area.
 The skin is taken from the donor site, then perforated.
 These perforations allow the skin to be stretched, thereby covering more area.
-The advantages to mesh grafts are the perforations which allow drainage and, since it has been stretched, it covers more area.
+The other main advantage of mesh grafts is that the perforations allow drainage.
 The disadvantages of the mesh grafts are that they are not as durable as sheet grafts and the perforations leave more noticeable scarring.